James Wilson (Indiana politician): Mexican-American War

 Wilson served in the United States military during the Mexican–American War from June 17, 1846, to June 16, 1847.

 Political career

-After he turned to Crawfordsville in 1847, Wilson worked in the law office of Tilghman Howard (later the namesake of one of his sons), and he was admitted to the bar in 1848.
+After he returned to Crawfordsville in 1847, Wilson worked in the law office of Tilghman Howard (later the namesake of one of his sons), and he was admitted to the bar in 1848.
 Wilson became actively involved in politics in the mid-1850s, and he was a member of the newly formed Republican Party.
 In 1856, Wilson decided to run for the seat of 8th District Indiana Representative.
 During the election, Wilson defeated Daniel Wolsey Voorhees, and Wilson officially became a member of Congress on March 4, 1857.
 During the congressional election of 1858, Wilson was reelected.
 Wilson's time in Congress came to an end on March 3, 1861.
 He had served in the Thirty-Fifth and Thirty-Sixth Congresses of the United States of America.